gnc-project/galaxynetwork-web3js/README.md

 ### Notice
 * 1.The address showed to users shall keep the prefix with 'GNC';
-* 2.Before calling the Galaxy Network RPC interface, please replace the transfer address prefix 'GNC' entered by users with '0x'
+* 2.Before calling the GalaxyNetwork RPC interface, please replace the transfer address that users entering from prefix 'GNC' to '0x'.

-### Show to users:
+### Shown to users:
 ```js
     var Web3 = require('web3');